PutziSan/TS-JS-React-Webpack-babel7-setup/README.md

-# TS-JS-React-Cross-Project via Webpack4 and babel7
+# TS-JS-React-Project via Webpack4 and babel7

 The project is actually only built with the latest Babel-features + Webpack4 + jest for unit-tests.
 It exists because I was not able to understand the configurations of other similar projects.